BlueDrink9/keeb_snakeskin/README.md

 `pip install --user keeb_snakeskin` installs this package and dependencies, and should create a new executable `snakeskin` in your python scripts folder.

-## Usage

-Overall:
-1. In KiCad, export **just the edge cuts layer** as an SVG.
-Note that KiCad has two ways to do this - plotting fabrication as an SVG, and exporting just edge as an SVG directly.
-The latter gives a more stable output.
-2. Customise the design parameters for your board, either by create a config json or just passing the right arguments.
-At minimum you should tweak the cutout and magnet positioning for your board.
-3. Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.

 ## Printing

 These designs are designed to be printed without supports where possible.
 There